SocketMobile/socketmobile-capturejs/README.md

 }
 ```

 Then in your pages or index.js file you can import socketmobile-capture modules.
 Note: You cannot import socketmobile-capture modules in the same file that you write the above global check or you will get the same undefined XMLHttpRequest error.
+For more on this type of error, check out the issue raised [here](https://github.com/SocketMobile/socketmobile-capturejs/issues/1).

 ## Help